mariaisabeljuarezgomez/lyric_art_studio/PAYPAL_INTEGRATION_IMPLEMENTATION.md

 ## **💳 Overview**

-The LyricArt Studio PayPal integration provides a complete payment processing solution using PayPal's official SDK and webhooks.
+The Lyric Art Studio PayPal integration provides a complete payment processing solution using PayPal's official SDK and webhooks.
 The system handles order creation, payment capture, webhook processing, and automatic email notifications for successful transactions.

 ---